FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_networkZones/t_st_NetworkZones.md

 9. In the **Title** field, enter a title for the node.

 10. If this server is part of a DR deployment, select the value for **Deployment Site**.
-For more information, see <a href="../../../c_st_largeenterpriseclustering/t_st_largeenterprisecluster/t_st_setup_disaster_recovery_cluster" class="MCXref xref">Set up a disaster recovery cluster</a>.
+For more information, see [Set up a disaster recovery cluster](../../../c_st_largeenterpriseclustering/t_st_largeenterprisecluster/t_st_setup_disaster_recovery_cluster).

 11. In the **Notes** field, enter information to help you understand the purpose and use of the node.

 12. Under *Streaming Configuration*, select the protocol servers that the TM Server connects to using this node of this network zone.

 13. For each enabled protocol server, enter the port for the TM Servers to connect to.
     For each {{< SecureTransport/componentshortname >}} Edge server configured under *Addresses*, for a connection to be successful, the {{< SecureTransport/componentshortname >}} Edge server must allow connection from this {{< SecureTransport/componentshortname >}} Server, the `Private` network zone must specify the same port for the protocol server, and the certificate must be trusted.
-See <a href="#Specify" class="MCXref xref">Specify allowed SecureTransport Servers on SecureTransport Edge</a> and <a href="#Specify2" class="MCXref xref">Specify TM Server communication ports and IP address for protocol servers on SecureTransport Edge</a>.
+See [Specify allowed SecureTransport Servers on SecureTransport Edge](#Specify) and [Specify TM Server communication ports and IP address for protocol servers on SecureTransport Edge](#Specify2).

 14. Under *Addresses*, click **Add Address**.